 Multidisciplinary Trauma conference: Monthly conference with the Department of Surgery that emphasizes the institutional teamwork necessary to care for a trauma patient from the pre-hospital setting to the Emergency Department to Surgery to Intensive Care to Rehab to discharge.
 Includes didactics from local, regional, and national content experts in trauma care.

-Emergency Medicine/Trauma Services Morbidity and Mortality conference: Monthly conference that emphasizes a team approach to patient care, including quality improvement practices and patient safety.
+Emergency Medicine/Trauma Services Morbidity and Mortality conference: Monthly joint conference that emphasizes a team approach to patient care, including quality improvement practices and patient safety.

-Pediatric conferences: Pediatric emergency medicine faculty from Children’s Mercy Hospital gives regular monthly didactic conferences over core content.
+Pediatric conferences: Pediatric emergency medicine faculty from Children’s Mercy Hospital give regular monthly didactic conferences over core content.
 Pediatric simulation and sedation workshops are also provided annually.
 In addition, we incorporate pediatric activities into most of our simulation activities.